Broadway at the Beach

 Broadway at the Beach is a shopping center and entertainment complex located in Myrtle Beach, South Carolina.
 Broadway at the Beach is owned and operated by Burroughs & Chapin.
 The $250 million attraction is set on 350 acre in the heart of Myrtle Beach and features three theaters, over 20 restaurants and over 100 specialty shops as well as attractions, Clubs for the night, and hotels, all surrounding the 23 acre Lake Broadway.
 Broadway at the Beach receives upwards of 14 million visitors annually.

+According to placer.ai, Broadway at the Beach is the most visited shopping center in South Carolina.

 Overview

-The complex is divided into several distinct zones named New England Fishing Village, Caribbean Village, Charleston Boardwalk, Heroes Harbor and Celebrity Square, a warehouse district-themed nightclub district that stays open later than the rest of the districts.
+The complex is divided into several distinct zones named New England Fishing Village, Caribbean Village, Charleston Boardwalk, Heroes Harbor and The Avenue, a warehouse district-themed nightclub district that stays open later than the rest of the districts.
 The complex is home to many attractions, such as the Ripley's Aquarium, Legends In Concert, WonderWorks, Hollywood Wax Museum and the Pavilion Nostalgia Park, which features rides from the former Myrtle Beach Pavilion.
 The complex contains three hotels, a Hampton Inn located inside the complex, and a Fairfield Inn and Holiday Inn Express located across 29th Avenue North in a section named Lakeshore at Broadway.

 The Heroes Harbor zone includes a replica of the Morris Island Light atop a bar.